POkoroafor/pokoroafor.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: CS PhD Student | <a href='https://www.cs.cornell.edu/research/theory'>Cornell University</a> | <a href='https://cornell.edu'>Cornell University</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: me_icon.jpeg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>302, Bill and Melinda Gates Hall, Cornell University, Ithaca, NY - 14853</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a second year Ph.D. student in the Computer Science department at Cornell University, where I have the great fortune to be advised by Prof. <a href='https://www.cs.cornell.edu/~rdk/'> Robert D. Kleinberg</a>.
+I completed my undergraduate at <a href='https://hmc.edu'>Harvey Mudd College</a> where I met <a href='https://www.cs.hmc.edu/~hadas/'>Prof. Ran Libeskind-Hadas</a> who got me really excited about algorithms and theoretical computer science.

+My interests are broadly in theoretical computer science, especially in learning theory, algorithmic game theory and reinforcement learning.
+Currently, I'm working on calibrated forecasting of binary sequences in online setting, online median estimation and reward shaping in reinforcement learning.

+Beyond academic research, I have completed multiple internships at Microsoft and currently volunteer with <a href='https://youngdatascientists.org'>Young Data Scientists</a> and MathAction.
+In my freetime, I love to play soccer and chess.